-Problem Statement 1 (Prioritized): Red Oak Elementary had the highest number of office referrals in of the elementary schools in the district with 503 total office referrals for 134 students.
-As we move through the 2023-2024 school year, ROE will utilize a behavior tracker and classroom referrals to provide alternatives to the office referral.
+Problem Statement 1: Red Oak Elementary had the highest number of office referrals in of the elementary schools in the district with 503 total office referrals for 134 students.
+For 24-25 school year ROE will utilize a behavior tracker and classroom referrals to provide alternatives to the office referral.
 Root Cause: Teachers document student behavior regularly in Skyward.